 The Sonoma coast is an excellent spot for gray whale watching from the bluffs of the Sonoma Coast County Park that stretches along the coast for 17 miles.
 Some of the best places along the Sonoma Coast for whale watching are the six public access trails at The Sea Ranch, Stillwater Cove Regional Park, Fort Ross State Historic Park, Kruse Rhododendron State Natural Reserve, and Salt Point State Park.

-Of all these places, I have visited Fort Ross Historic State Park and highly recommend it as the one place along the Sonoma Coast that you should visit on a road trip along Highway 1, not only for whale watching but also to marvel at a slice of California’s history.
+Of all these places, I have visited Fort Ross Historic State Park and highly recommend it as the one place along the Sonoma Coast that you should visit on a road trip along Highway 1, which easily qualifies as one of the most scenic road trips from San Francisco, not only for whale watching but also to marvel at a slice of California’s history.